Classification of Lagrangian planes in generalised Kummer manifolds

-We need to prove that: \begin{enumerate} \item fibres are contained in a translate of $\K{\sigma}{v}$ \item The intersection of $\K{\sigma}{v}$ with the base is transverse (this only makes sense locally using a section) \end{enumerate} 1:\\ Take a fibre $\PP$, which we know to be isomorphic to $\PP^n$.\\ Then it would induce a rational curve via the Albanese map:
+We need to prove that: \begin{enumerate} \item Fibres are contained in a translate of $\K{\sigma}{v}$. \item The intersection of $\K{\sigma}{v}$ with the base is transverse.
+By intersection with the base, we mean the intersection with the image of the base through the section $\Ms{\sigma_-}{a}\times\Ms{\sigma_-}{b}\rightarrow \M{\sigma}{v}$ given by taking the direct sum. \end{enumerate}

-But there are no rational curves on an abelian variety.\\ So $\PP$ is contained in a fibre of the Albanese map, which by definition is a translate of $\K{\sigma}{v}$\\ {2:\\ By the previous point, we know that each fibre is contained in one of the fibres of the Albanese map, so fixed $\K{\sigma}{v}$ one specific fibre is either contained in it or disjoint.\\ If the planes were not isolated then we would get a deformation of the lagrangian plane inside the Kummer.
-But this is not possible because of \cref{rigidity} } \endproof